KeshavCh0udhary/natural-language-task-manager/README.md

 OPENAI_API_KEY = "your-openai-api-key"
 ```

-Replace the placeholders with your actual database credentials and OpenAI API key.
+Replace the placeholder with your OpenAI API key.

 ### 4. Run the Application